robocy-lab/robo_lab/_blog/cpp-reflection.md

   public amountOfWheels: int
   private owner: basic_string<char, char_traits<char>, allocator<char>>
 ```
-This is a classical example of reflection usage.
-Such functions can be extremely helpful in debugging and in serialization.
+This is a classic example of reflection usage.
+Such functions can be extremely helpful in debugging and serialization

 Here you can see a demo of a few functions and approaches:
 1. `std::meta::identifier_of` allows to get the `std::string_view` with name of the reflected object (but for some reason it doesn't work for reflections of primitive types)